download dots

 The Intelligence Layer of Workspace DNA

-Agents are the Intelligence pillar that sits between Memory and Execution.
+Agents are the Intelligence (■) pillar that sits between Memory (▲) and Execution (●).
 Projects store what your team knows; Automations execute what your team decides; Agents are the brains that read context, make decisions, and pull the trigger.
+Together these three form Workspace DNA — a self-reinforcing loop where every action an agent takes becomes new memory, which makes the next decision smarter.

 The loop is self-reinforcing: every action an agent takes creates new Memory, which makes the next decision smarter.